Chessington World of Adventures: Zoo

 In 1931, Reginald Goddard opened the Chessington Zoo.
 In 1946 when Goddard died, the Pearson Publishing Company took over the zoo and managed it until 1978, when The Tussauds Group took control of the park.
 A number of animals were moved to other zoos during the construction of the theme park.
 In 1990 the polar bears left the park, as did the hippos and elephants in 1993.
 In 1994 the snow leopards were relocated to the lion and tiger area.
 For a time the attraction was called Animal Land, before returning to Chessington Zoo in 2007.

 The zoo is generally open simultaneously with the theme park, but also remains open over the winter when the theme park is closed.
 Zoo entrance is included with the standard ticket price.

 As of 2015 the zoo has over 1,000 animals, many of which are endangered and some being extinct in the wild.
 Chessington Zoo is split up into different areas and walkthroughs.
 The rhea, mara, wallabies, meerkats and agouti were previously the Monkey Walk area.
 Monkey Walk was replaced by Creatures Features which in turn was later replaced by the Wanyama Village in 2010.
 There is also a Children's Zoo, where children may feed domestic farm animals.

 The Safari Skyway, an elevated monorail with an entrance in the Market Square theme park area, takes riders around various animal enclosures at the zoo.
 The ride closed in 2015 due to cost of continued maintenance.
 An animal presentation in front of the Burnt Stub Mansion hosts the Animal Antics show at different times throughout the day.
 Near the entrance to the Zoo, there are enclosures for otters and reindeer.
-Chessington Zoo also has an area called Sealion Bay, which features sea lion presentations several times a day and Creepy Caves, a reptile house.
+Chessington Zoo also has an area called Sealion Bay, which features sea lion presentations several times a day.